Yttrium: Compounds and reactions

 Left: Soluble yttrium salts reacts with carbonate, forming white precipitate yttrium carbonate.
 Right: Yttrium carbonate is soluble in excess alkali metal carbonate solution.

 As a trivalent transition metal, yttrium forms various inorganic compounds, generally in the +3 oxidation state, by giving up all three of its valence electrons.
-A good example is yttrium(III) oxide (Y_{2}O_{3}), also known as yttria, a six-coordinate white solid.
+A good example is yttrium(III) oxide (Y2O3), also known as yttria, a six-coordinate white solid.

 Yttrium forms a water-insoluble fluoride, hydroxide, and oxalate, but its bromide, chloride, iodide, nitrate and sulfate are all soluble in water.
 The Y^{3+} ion is colorless in solution due to the absence of electrons in the d and f electron shells.

-Water readily reacts with yttrium and its compounds to form Y_{2}O_{3}.
+Water readily reacts with yttrium and its compounds to form Y2O3.
 Concentrated nitric and hydrofluoric acids do not rapidly attack yttrium, but other strong acids do.

-With halogens, yttrium forms trihalides such as yttrium(III) fluoride (YF_{3}), yttrium(III) chloride (YCl_{3}), and yttrium(III) bromide (YBr_{3}) at temperatures above roughly 200 °C. Similarly, carbon, phosphorus, selenium, silicon and sulfur all form binary compounds with yttrium at elevated temperatures.
+With halogens, yttrium forms trihalides such as yttrium(III) fluoride (YF3), yttrium(III) chloride (YCl3), and yttrium(III) bromide (YBr3) at temperatures above roughly 200 °C. Similarly, carbon, phosphorus, selenium, silicon and sulfur all form binary compounds with yttrium at elevated temperatures.

 Organoyttrium chemistry is the study of compounds containing carbon–yttrium bonds.
 A few of these are known to have yttrium in the oxidation state 0.
 (The +2 state has been observed in chloride melts, and +1 in oxide clusters in the gas phase.)
 Some trimerization reactions were generated with organoyttrium compounds as catalysts.
-These syntheses use YCl_{3} as a starting material, obtained from Y_{2}O_{3} and concentrated hydrochloric acid and ammonium chloride.
+These syntheses use YCl3 as a starting material, obtained from Y2O3 and concentrated hydrochloric acid and ammonium chloride.

 Hapticity is a term to describe the coordination of a group of contiguous atoms of a ligand bound to the central atom; it is indicated by the Greek letter eta, η.
 Yttrium complexes were the first examples of complexes where carboranyl ligands were bound to a d^{0}-metal center through a η^{7}-hapticity.
-Vaporization of the graphite intercalation compounds graphite–Y or graphite–Y_{2}O_{3} leads to the formation of endohedral fullerenes such as Y@C_{82}.
+Vaporization of the graphite intercalation compounds graphite–Y or graphite–Y2O3 leads to the formation of endohedral fullerenes such as Y@C_{82}.
 Electron spin resonance studies indicated the formation of Y^{3+} and (C_{82})^{3−} ion pairs.
 The carbides Y_{3}C, Y_{2}C, and YC_{2} can be hydrolyzed to form hydrocarbons.